So, why has it taken so long to be recognized as such? Part of the problem is a misunderstanding around what “low code” means.

 - A new level of visibility into your business – the Center of Excellence toolkit allows you to see all of the makers who are building, the apps they’re developing, the connections being made, and more, providing an entirely new window into (and set of control over) citizen development that might have once been seen as “rogue IT.”

-To paraphrase Andrew Welch, Director of Business Applications at AIS and Principal Author of the PPAF, on the subject: some business challenges can be solved with custom software development.
+To paraphrase Andrew Welch, a Principal Author of the PPAF, on the subject: some business challenges can be solved with custom software development.
 Some business challenges can be solved with COTS solutions.
 Everything else is a missed opportunity to transform and modernize in the cloud – for which low-code cloud transformation with the Power Platform is the answer.

 AIS is a Microsoft Partner, the premier developer of customer Power Platform solutions, and the publisher of the Power Platform Adoption Framework.